-Perhaps most importantly, all of these effects can have a disastrous impact on a person’s self-image.
+All of these effects can have a big impact on a person's self-image.
 Without help, children often get frustrated with learning.
-The stress of dealing with schoolwork often makes children with dyslexia lose the motivation to continue on and overcome the hurdles they face.
+The stress of dealing with schoolwork often makes children with dyslexia lose the motivation to continue and overcome the hurdles they face.

 How is Dyslexia Identified?

-Early exposure to oral reading, writing, drawing and practice to encourage development of print knowledge, basic letter formation and recognition skills and linguistic awareness (the relationship between sound and meaning);
+- Expose your child to early oral reading, writing, drawing, and practice to encourage development of print knowledge, basic letter formation, recognition skills, and linguistic awareness (the relationship between sound and meaning).

-Multi-sensory, structured language instruction and practice using sight, sound and touch when introducing new ideas;
+- Include multi-sensory, structured language instruction.
+Practice using sight, sound, and touch when introducing new ideas.

-Modifying classroom procedures to allow for extra time to complete assignments, help with note-taking, oral testing and other means of assessment;
+- Seek modifications in the classroom.
+This might include extra time to complete assignments, help with note taking, oral testing, and other means of assessment.

-Using books-on-tape and assistive technology such as screen readers and voice recognition computer software;
+- Use books on tape and assistive technology.
+Examples are screen readers and voice recognition computer software.

-Reading and writing are fundamental skills for daily living, however it is important to emphasize other aspects of learning and expression.
+Reading and writing are key skills for daily living.
+However, it is important to also emphasize other aspects of learning and expression.
 Like all people, those with dyslexia enjoy activities that tap into their strengths and interests.
-As multi-dimensional thinkers, visual fields such as design, art, architecture, engineering and surgery, which do not emphasize language skills, may appeal to them.
+For example, people with dyslexia may be attracted to fields that do not emphasize language skills.
+Examples are design, art, architecture, engineering, and surgery.

 Get the facts on learning disabilities - Sign up for email updates from NCLD